 Rey-Barreau estimates that good outdoor lighting that lasts will cost between $500 and $1,000 for the whole system.
 Not sure what you want to do yet?
 Rey-Barreau suggests installing a metal conduit, or pipe while installing the porch or stairs for future use.
 “Use that pipe later to run any necessary wires underneath the stairs or sidewalk,” he says.

 For help with installation, you can hire a company that specializes in landscape lighting.
 “Get at least two estimates,” he says.
 “Keep in mind that anything less than 30 volts does not need a licensed electrician.”

 Infrared motion detector lighting, which turns on when it detects motion up to 70 feet away, is another option.
 You do not even need electricity.
 Installing solar lighting can provide sufficient light and save energy and money.

-If you want to light the way, you’ll first have to choose from many lighting options, such as those made from aluminum, stainless steel and brass and the designs are endless.
+If you want to light the way, you’ll first have to choose from many lighting options, such as those made from aluminum, stainless steel and brass, and the designs are endless.
 For more information on lighting options, visit the American Lighting Association website, where you can search for local showrooms.
-“Most anything that you could want you can find at a specialized lighting store,” Rey-Barreau say.
+“Most anything that you could want you can find at a specialized lighting store,” Rey-Barreau says.